CareerLink

 “We’re not here for special treatment.
 We’re here because we love what we do.”

-On this International Women in Engineering Day, we’re proud to share Amy’s story a reminder that it’s never too late to follow your passion and make your mark.
+On International Women in Engineering Day, we celebrate Amy’s story as a reminder that it’s never too late to follow your passion and make your mark.

 You may also like